Noli Me Tangere (opera): At the spacious sala of Kapitan Tiago's house in San Diego

 At the house of Kapitan Tiyago, a reception is held to celebrate the return of Crisostomo Ibarra after a 7-year stay in Europe.
 Among the guests was Padre Damaso, who denounced the character of the Filipino people (Indio) derisively.
 During a much heated conversation among the guests Crisostomo Ibarra arrives accompanied by Kapitan Tiyago.
 Unaware of the situation, Ibarra approached Damaso, only to be rebuffed.
 The sudden death of Ibarra's father continues to puzzle him, and the news of Maria Clara coming to the house mitigates his deep thoughts.
 Ibarra announced that he is going to build a schoolhouse to honor his father's memory.

 The guests move to the dining room as Maria Clara arrives to the scene accompanied by Tiya Isabel.
-Ibarra rushed to welcome them.
+Ibarra rushes to welcome them.
 The lovers now alone reminisce on sweet memories spent together.
 The act ends with Ibarra remembering that All Souls' Day is nearing, and leaves to pay respects to his late father.